 where $dS_i$ is the $i$-th surface element and $\nabla^{(\alpha,\beta)}$ is the covariant derivative with respect to $h^{(\alpha,\beta)}$.
 We will see that, if $\alpha=\beta=0$, then \eqref{mnew} is just the ADM mass, i.e.,

-The advantage of \eqref{mnew}, however, is that it makes sense also for metrics that are asymptotically flat in a non-standard sense, namely for asymptotically conical metrics and those with a slow converge rate as described in Definition~ \ref{def:sqaf}.
-In comparison to the ADM mass the slower convergence rate is accounted for by multiplication with $\xi^{-\beta}$ and the deficit angle is accounted for by dividing with $1-\alpha$.
+The advantage of \eqref{mnew}, however, is that it makes sense also for metrics that are asymptotically flat in a nonstandard sense, namely for asymptotically conical metrics and those with a slow converge rate as described in Definition~ \ref{def:sqaf}.
+The slower convergence rate is accounted for by multiplication by $\xi^{-\beta}$ and the deficit angle is accounted for by dividing by $1-\alpha$.

 Since the solutions studied in Theorems~\ref{mainthm1} and \ref{mainthm2} are of AF$\alpha$ and AF$\alpha\beta$ form, we obtain on a hypersurface $\Sigma_\tau$ ($\tau$ is a rescaled time variable)

 for $\beta > \frac{1-K}{1+3K}$ and $1-\alpha < \frac{(1+3K)^2}{4((1+K)^2+4K)}$, and